Latent Video Diffusion Models for High-Fidelity Long Video Generation: Experiments

 \subsection{Long Video Generation}

-We compare our method \modelname with TATS\cite{tats} for long video generation with 1024 frames on the UCF-101 and Sky Time-lapse datasets.
+\textbf{Comparison with State-of-the-art Approach.} We compare our method \modelname with TATS~\cite{tats} for long video generation with 1024 frames on the UCF-101 and Sky Time-lapse datasets.
 Both \modelname and TATS experiment with a pure autoregressive prediction model (autoregressive) and a combination of a prediction model with an interpolation model (hierarchical).
 Fig.~\ref{fig:long-quali} and Fig.~\ref{fig:long-quanti} present the qualitative and quantitative comparison results, respectively.
 Note that TATS does not provide its hierarchical checkpoints on UCF-101.
 On the Sky Time-lapse, we compare two methods under a hierarchical setting.
 Our method achieves both lower FVD scores and slower quality degradation over time compared with TATS.
-Specifically, on challenging UCF-101, our \modelname-autoregressive has much slower quality degradation over time compared with TATS-autoregressive.
+Specifically, on challenging UCF-101, our \modelname-autoregressive has much slower quality degradation over time than TATS-autoregressive.
 Our \modelname-hierarchical further significantly alleviates the quality degradation problem.
-On Sky Timelapse, both two hierarchical-based approaches achieve minor quality degradation over time, while our methods have better FVD scores.
+On Sky Timelapse, both approaches achieve minor quality degradation over time, while our methods have better generation performance.